 - Clear sealer that lets the wood’s natural grain and color show through

 - Toner that adds a bit of color but fully reveals the grain and provides some protection against sunlight (ultraviolet or UV light)

 - Semi-transparent stain that tints the wood, but lets some grain show

-Expect to recoat clear sealers and toners annually.
-Recoat stain finishes as needed (every other year is a good routine), using the same or a slightly darker color.
+Expect to reapply clear sealers and toners annually.
+Reapply stain finishes as needed (every other year is a good routine) using the same or a slightly darker color.
 Be sure to wear gloves, a safety mask, and eye protection when applying stain and sealers.

-Midsummer: Inspect and repair your deck
+Midsummer: Inspect and Repair Your Deck

 When the weather is warm and dry, it’s a good time to give your deck’s structure a close inspection.
 Pay particular attention to any areas within 6 inches of the ground or close to sources of water, such as downspouts and planters.

-The ledger should be attached with lag screws, not just nails.
+TIP: The ledger should be attached with lag screws, not just nails.
 The flashing — the metal cap that covers the top of the ledger and prevents moisture from getting behind the siding — should be free of rust and holes.

-Early fall: Preventive measures
+Early Fall: Preventive Measures